Skip to content

 • Only coroutine functions are supported.
 Decorating a synchronous callable raises an assertion.

-• LRU eviction is applied with a default limit of a single entry; pass limit to increase it.
+• The store evicts using LRU with a default limit of one entry; pass limit to increase it.

-• Set expiration to a number of monotonic seconds to recompute stale entries automatically.
+• Provide expiration in monotonic seconds to automatically recompute stale entries.

 async def read_from_store(cache_key: str) -> dict[str, str] | None: